Are probiotics safe? Your questions answered

 Balance is the key word here.
 The body constantly tries to obtain a state of homeostasis (defined as ‘the tendency towards a relatively stable equilibrium between interdependent elements’).
 It ensures that the body stays at the right temperature, that the body is brought back to a relaxed state after a stressed state, and that the blood is at the right pH level among other things.
 When any of these systems become unbalanced it causes the body stress, and at times illness.

 Gut bacteria seem to work in a similar way.
-For example, probiotics have been shown to affect weight, with an increasing level of evidence linking a healthy balance of friendly bacteria with a healthy body weight and appetite.
-Probiotics have also been shown to strengthen our response to stress, anxiety and depression.
+For example, probiotics have been shown to affect weight (healthcare practitioners can follow the link to read more), with an increasing level of evidence linking a healthy balance of friendly bacteria with a healthy body weight and appetite.
+Probiotics have also been shown to strengthen our response to stress, anxiety and depression (healthcare practitioners can follow the link to read more).
 They are also immunomodulatory.
 As 70% of the immune system lies in the gut, taking probiotics has been shown to boost the immune system.
 However, if you have an over active immune system, such as allergies, probiotics can help down-regulate that to a normal response level.
 So as you see, this question of balance is an important one.
 It is detrimental to health when they become imbalanced, with pathogenic bacteria outweighing our beneficial ones.
 We therefore take probiotics in order to address this and help rebalance our healthy bacteria.
 So the question is if it’s always safe to take probiotics?
 The answer is in most cases, yes.
 Only in exceptional situations where probiotics have perhaps not been quite so well researched, or a person is extremely unwell is it advised to be cautious with them (see the examples below).
 After all bacteria outnumbers our body cells 10 to 1!* Adding in a few billion more from a well researched and trialled brand shouldn't make a huge difference!

 4 tips for choosing probiotics safely:Picking a probiotic can be more complicated than choosing a multivitamin.
 This is partly because the names are real tongue twisters and may mean little to most people, and also because it is a real unknown to most as to which strain is the one you are looking for for your particular needs and symptoms.
 If you particularly wish to choose a probiotic with safety in mind, try following these tips: